 Successful applicants demonstrate excellence in all of the things that faculty do.
 So, aside from earning degrees, aspiring educators need to amass track records in the following key areas:

 Artistry.
-First and foremost, applicants must show that they’re inspired performers, composers, and/or recording artists with reputations for accomplishment in the music profession.
+First and foremost, applicants must show that they’re inspired performers or composers with reputations for accomplishment in the music profession.

 Recruiting.
-Colleges depend on studio faculty to recruit and retain burgeoning classes.
-Would-be faculty need to show evidence of successful recruiting and that they have comprehensive plans to recruit at the colleges they apply to.
+Colleges depend on studio faculty to recruit and retain burgeoning, diverse classes.
+Would-be faculty need to show evidence of successful recruiting – e.g., to summer and pre-college programs, private studios, and junior colleges – and that they have comprehensive, institution-specific plans to recruit at the colleges they apply to.

 Leadership.
 Studio faculty function as leaders and role models.
-Applicants should demonstrate their leadership and artistic visions by things such as founding ensembles, commissioning new music, organizing tours, heading up innovative projects, speaking at conferences, and so forth.
+Applicants should demonstrate their leadership and artistic visions by founding ensembles, commissioning new music, organizing tours, heading up innovative projects, speaking at conferences, reaching diverse audiences, and so forth.

 Technology.
-Applicants who are fluent with technology and well-versed in Web culture are best suited to prepare students to succeed in today’s music scene.
+Applicants who are fluent with technology and well-versed in Web culture are best suited to take on 21st-century faculty duties and prepare students to succeed in today’s music scene.
 Therefore, aspiring educators should develop their Web presence and tech skills.

 Collegiality & Service.
 Music faculty work closely together and often form bonds with their communities.
 Applicants should gather experience with institutional governance, collaborative projects, professional associations and community engagement, building reputations for reliability and collegiality.

 Research/Publication.
-Although studio faculty largely perform, compose, and teach, they also publish recordings, arrangements, and methods, research topics of interest, write articles, appear as guest lecturers, and otherwise impact their field.
+Although studio faculty largely perform, compose and teach, they also publish recordings, arrangements and methods, research topics of interest, write articles, appear as guest lecturers, and otherwise impact their fields.
 Successful applicants do so too.

-For assistance with qualifying, applying and interviewing for faculty positions, contact Gerald Klickstein for coaching.
+For assistance with qualifying, applying and interviewing for faculty positions, contact Gerald Klickstein to discuss his document editing and career coaching services.

 2. Forge a Professional Network